nathaneltitane/dextop/README.md

 Proot container install options are:

-`-i, --i3wm             \t I3WM setup: install i3 window manager and utilities.``
+`-i, --i3wm             \t I3WM setup: install i3 window manager and utilities.         [ Default ]`

-`-e, --ede              \t EDE setup: install E desktop environment and utilities.``
+`-e, --ede              \t EDE setup: install E desktop environment and utilities.`

-`-k, --kde              \t KDE5 setup: install K desktop environment and utilities.      [ Default ]`
+`-k, --kde              \t KDE5 setup: install K desktop environment and utilities.`

-`-x, --xfce             \t XFCE4 setup: install XFCE desktop environment and utilities.``
+`-x, --xfce             \t XFCE4 setup: install XFCE desktop environment and utilities.`

-`-n, --none             \t No DE setup: console access to environment and utilities.``
+`-n, --none             \t No DE setup: console access to environment and utilities.`

+`-b | --base:   download and install base distribution image only.                                 `

 `-f | --full:   download and install full desktop environment, utilities and themes.               `

 `-l | --lite:   download and install lite desktop environment and utilities.            [ Default ]`

-`-b | --base:   download and install base distribution image only.                                 `

-By selecting the 'none' option, Dextop setup automatically defaults to a 'base' install.
+By selecting the 'none' option, Dextop automatically sets up minimal defaults to a 'base' install.
-This option is great for users who would like to either experiment or setup their own desktop environment or window manager.
+The 'none' option is great for users who would like to experiment or setup their own desktop environment/window manager and preferences.

 ### Process: